10 Best Hiking Pants Tested and Fully Reviewed

 Many hikers prefer a standard, relaxed fit.
 This is typically the most common style.
-Some options run tighter on the thighs.
-Not only is this a problem, but it also means there isn’t room to wear a base layer for colder hikes.
+Some options run tighter on the thighs, but keep in mind that with this fit there isn’t room to wear a base layer for colder hikes.
 Some options are convertible, ideal for hikers who go out in all seasons.

 Other Factors To Consider

 A great hiking pant varies among consumers based on their needs, wants and style preferences.
 However, the best hiking pants aren’t too tight and aren’t too loose to allow for mobility and do not weigh the wearer down or get in the way.

 At its minimum, the pants need to protect the legs from cuts and the weather (sunburn, wind, and rain) when hiking in the great outdoors.
 In general, wearing pants as opposed to shorts is ideal for this.
 The best options have a DWR (durable water repellent) finish or some other water-resistant feature for when it starts to rain, however, this doesn’t mean completely waterproof.

 The pants should be lightweight, but this is the best for warmer weather.
 There are options that are better suited for winter months or at higher elevations, but this still means the hiker needs to wear layers to really keep the cold away.

 Convertible vs. Roll-Up Style